 Cunard held the Blue Riband for the fastest Atlantic voyage for most of the next 30 years.
 In 1968 Cunard Line withdrew from year-round service to concentrate on cruising and summer transatlantic sailings for vacationers.
 The Queens were replaced by QE2 (Queen Elizabeth 2), which was designed for her special dual role.
 In 1998, Carnival Corporation acquired Cunard.
 Five years later, Queen Elizabeth 2 was replaced on her transAtlantic runs by QM2 (Queen Mary 2).
 Currently, Cunard is the only shipping company operating a scheduled passenger service between North America and Europe.

-The 148,528-ton, 1,300-passenger cruise ship RMS Queen Mary 2 is the flagship of Cunard Line and one of the most modern cruise vessels designed nowadays - the biggest ocean liner in the world, built specifically to cross the Atlantic Ocean.
-QM2 was created with perfection, from bow to stern, with 14 spacious decks on which to relax and unwind.
-Gorgeous public areas, lavish dining rooms, ballrooms, theatres, lounges, and you may not believe it but there is even a Planetarium onboard.
-Queen Mary 2 boasts a lot of deck space.
-In order passengers to be well protected when the cruise ship is moving fast (30 knots), invisible windscreens were built.
+The 1300-passenger ship RMS Queen Mary 2 is Cunard's current flagship, one of the most modern (by design and technologies) and currently the world's biggest ocean liner specifically designed for regular Transatlantic ocean crossings.
+QM2 was created with perfection, from bow to stern, with gorgeous public areas, lavish restaurants, ballrooms, theatres, bars and lounges, and even a Planetarium (the first at sea).
+In order for passengers to be well protected when the ship is moving fast (30 knots), invisible windscreens were built.

-Stephen Payne was Queen Mary 2 naval architect - a Carnival’s designer, who resembled features of some former ocean liners.
+Stephen Payne was the boat's naval architect - a CCL-Carnival's designer, who resembled features of some former ocean liners.
 These aspects include three thick black lines which recall the appearance of the first Queen Mary.
 Because Queen Mary 2 is too large and cannot dock in all ports, the passengers are ferried in tenders to and from the ship.
 For transporting passengers to shore, tenders pull up to loading stations, which have large hull doors for hydraulically opening outwards and forming a boarding platform.

-The vessel changed its flag in 2011 from London UK to Hamilton Bermuda in order to be able to offer onboard weddings.
+The vessel changed its flag-state in 2011 (from London UK to Hamilton Bermuda) in order to allow shipboard weddings at sea.
 RMS stands for "Royal Mail Ship" - a gesture to Cunard Line's history.

-Cunard QM2 first World Cruise started on 10 January 2007, navigating around the globe for 81 days.
-On the 20th of February in Sydney harbor, she met Queen Elizabeth 2 being also on a world cruise.
-Many viewers were at the harbor bridge no matter the arrival time of the queens was 5:42 a.m.
-This was the first time they met since the original Queen Elizabeth and Queen Mary served in 1941 as troop ships.
-Queen Mary 2 embarked on a three-month cruise around the world from Southampton on the 10th of January 2012.
+Cunard QM2's first World Cruise started on January 10, 2007, navigating around the globe for 81 days.
+On February 20, in Sydney NSW, she met Queen Elizabeth 2 - being also on a World Voyage.
+Numerous viewers were at the harbor bridge although the queens' arrival time was 5:42 am.
+This was the first time they met since the original Queen Elizabeth and Queen Mary served in 1941 as troopships.
+Queen Mary 2 embarked on a three-month cruise around the world from Southampton on January 10, 2012.
 She traveled south and afterward east around Africa, then along the east coastline of Australia heading to Japan and back to Southampton through the Suez Canal.
-Another Royal Rendezvous took place in New York on the 13th of January 2011 at 6:45 p.m. in front of the Statue of Liberty.
+Another Royal Rendezvous took place in New York on January 13, 2011, at 6:45 pm, in front of the Statue of Liberty.
 Queen Mary 2 met Queen Victoria and the brand-new Queen Elizabeth.
 The two other ships- QE and QV crossed the Atlantic in tandem for the event.
 The fireworks and the red lights of the Empire State Building marked the event.
-For the celebration of the Diamond Jubilee of Queen Elizabeth II, the Queens met again in Southampton on the 5th of June 2012.
+For the celebration of the Diamond Jubilee of Queen Elizabeth II, the Queens met again in Southampton on June 5, 2012.

 Shipboard dining options - Food and Drinks